onekilo79/protractor-astrolabe-example/README.md

 protractor-astrolabe-example
 ============================

-Tiny example showing protractor end to end testing with astrolabe page object pattern
+Tiny example showing protractor end to end testing with astrolabe page object pattern.

+The project is built using yeoman and is an angular example.